 Wade explains that ease, security and availability make people rely on personal assets for business financing.
 “It’s generally very hard for a business to access financing through a bank unless they’ve been profitable for a few years,” says Wade.
 “Also, most startup businesses don’t want to start off in debt.”

-If you do need to raise more money than you have in the bank, investing your own money shows investors you’re committed to and confident in your business.
+If you do need to raise more money than you have in the bank, investing your own money (often known as bootstrapping) shows investors you’re committed to and confident in your business.

 02. Friends and family